Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

-At the very top of our list is LSATMax, which offers some stellar tutoring that stands head and shoulders above others.
+Near the top of our list is LSATMax, which offers some stellar LSAT tutoring.
 They simply nail it on all fronts, getting high grades for every factor that we measure under our rating system.

 With LSATMax, there are several different options to choose from, ranging from 10 hours all the way up to 50 hours.
 Pricing starts at around $200 per hour for the smaller packages, but then drops by a decent margin down to around $150 per hour if you opt for one of the larger hour packages.

 So from a pricing standpoint, LSATMax isn’t quite as affordable as some others, but they are are still pretty reasonable all things considered.
 Plus, LSATMax does offer some awesome bundle deals and discounts for those looking for both private tutoring and access to a full course.

 But unlike a lot of other tutoring companies, all of LSATMax’s tutors are 99th percentile scorers who have undergone hours of training.
 They’ve all been taught to teach under the LSATMax method of instruction, which was developed by Harvard law grad and perfect scorer Mehran Ebadolahi.

 I personally think this is a major advantage as you get a top-tier instructor who’s been further trained on to teach alongside their course.
 This is something not all LSAT tutoring services do – they don’t always integrate the course with their tutoring, which in turn make the tutoring feel ad hoc.